Tuesday, April 23, 2024

 imported from Europe.

-IN OUR SMALL group, a professional singer surprised and delighted us all, offering a few measures of a familiar aria.
+group, a professional singer surprised and delighted us all, offering a few measures of a familiar aria.
 Instant applause and tears.
 Indeed, grand acoustics.
 But the building's artistic value is of equal importance.

 Guided tours are kept small to give